 Versions of this recipe have been given to me over the years, dating back to the early 1980s when I was living in Minneapolis, and one of my roommates made them for a cocktail party we were hosting.
 I had forgotten about them, until a few years ago when my cousin Beth Kidwell gave me a slightly different version.
 The basic ingredients are the same; it’s the method that’s different.
 And the Olive Cheese Balls recipe I’m sharing today is my adaptation of those two versions.

-Tips on Preparing Olive Cheese Balls
+Tips on Preparing Cheese Olive Balls

 These Cheese Olives are easy to prepare, but you do need to pay attention to my directions and ingredient quantities.
 Here are my tips that ensure they’ll come out perfect, every time: